finspec/finspec-spec/documentation/schema_def_3.0.md

 }
 ```

-The layout object is designed to capture the intended layout of messages when presented either in print format (eg PDF), or as single-page documentation online.
+The layout object is designed to capture the intended layout of messages when presented either in print format (eg PDF) or as single-page documentation online.

 The top-level `layout` array contains one or more "section" objects, each representing a distinct segment of a document.
 And each "section" object can indicate a series of pages which - in turn - links to one or more messages described elsewhere in the FinSpec.
-Much the same as in Word, section objects can indicate an orientation of either portrait or landscape to control presentation.
+Much the same as in Word, section objects can indicate an orientation of either portrait or landscape to control the presentation.
 Pages can point to one or more messages within should be understood to have an implicit page break when output to Word or PDF.

 At both the section and page level, it is possible to include `prepend` and `append` HTML sections to add additional information that is perhaps not directly relevant for messages.